Plan eco-friendly holidays in a ski resort

 If imagining a winter without ski holidays makes you want to puke and cry at the same time, we feel you.
 But imagine something worse: winter holidays without any of the white stuff at all.

-Chamonix is a great place for eco-friendly holidays in 2019 & 2020, but there’s a growing number of resorts in the Alps mountains that are following suit.
+Our Chamonix accommodations are a great place to spend your next winter holidays, but there’s a growing number of resorts in the Alps mountains that are following suit.
 Avoriaz and Saas-Fee have been car-free for quite some time, and the latter is fully powered by renewable hydroelectric energy.